10 Excel hacks to boost productivity

 We advise you to speak to one of our specialist business advisers to learn more about Microsoft Excel and how it can help boost your productivity when working on extensive worksheets.
 Excel is a good tool when starting a business.
 You can read more about starting a business in our startup guide.

-Clear House Accountants are experienced Accountants in London who are known for providing quality bespoke solutions to businesses.
+Clear House Accountants are experienced Accountants in city of London who are known for providing quality bespoke solutions to businesses.
 Our business accountants ensure that our business clients get past their growth stages seamlessly while maintaining efficiency and productivity.

 Thao is a Senior Accounting Manager at Clear House Accountants.
 Her experience in the industry has led her to her current position in which she is responsible for a team of accountants, tax planners and bookkeepers.